krypted/precache/README.md

 In some environments, it may be desirable to run this as a LaunchDaemon on a Caching server in order to keep particular assets available.
 To do this, you could use a basic LaunchDaemon that runs once a day.
 The example below has the `precache.py` tool located in `/usr/local/bin` and is set to get the OTA updates for an iPhone8,2 and iPad6,7; it runs on a Wednesday at 19:00.

-I've included a copy of this plist in the repo, simply place it in `/Library/LaunchDaemons` and `precache.py` in `/usr/local/bin`.
+A copy of this plist is included in this repo, simply place it in `/Library/LaunchDaemons` and `precache.py` in `/usr/local/bin`.

 Make sure the LaunchDaemon is `chown root:wheel && chmod 0644`, and that `/usr/local/bin/precache.py` is `chown root:wheel && chmod 0755`.